 If you’re part of the home buying ecosystem, the upcoming shifts will cause significant changes throughout your organization.
 Celerity can help you get ahead of the curve up and claim as much of the market share of this new paradigm as possible.

 Understanding these imminent changes is the first step to positioning your company for success.
 This is the first of three posts on this emerging topic.
-In Part 2, we’ll take a look at some of the market conditions driving this change and how you can manage them to your benefit.
-And in Part 3 we’ll discuss some of the changes that may be in store for homebuyers, plus we’ll give our best guess at where the next big player is going to come from.
+In Part 2, I’ll take a look at some of the market conditions driving this change and how you can manage them to your benefit.
+And in Part 3 I’ll discuss some of the changes that may be in store for homebuyers, plus I’ll give my best guess at where the next big player is going to come from.